Deschutes Memorial Gardens Announced as an Official Location for the 2018 National Wreaths Across America Day - Cascade Business News

-The cemetery will join close to 1,500 participating locations across the country to Remember, Honor and Teach on Saturday, December 15 at 9am.
+The cemetery will join close to 1,500 participating locations across the country to Remember, Honor & Teach on December 15 at 9am.

-National nonprofit Wreaths Across America (WAA) announced today that Deschutes Memorial Gardens in Bend, Oregon and its location sponsors; Bend Chapter of the National Society Daughters of the American Revolution, American Legion Stevens Chute Post 4 and Auxiliary and the Civil Air Patrol High Desert Squadron has once again joined in the effort to support the mission to Remember, Honor, Teach, as an official location for 2018.
+National nonprofit Wreaths Across America (WAA) announced that Deschutes Memorial Gardens in Bend and its location sponsors; Bend Chapter of the National Society Daughters of the American Revolution, American Legion Stevens Chute Post 4 and Auxiliary and the Civil Air Patrol High Desert Squadron has once again joined in the effort to support the mission to Remember, Honor, Teach, as an official location for 2018.

 The goal for Deschutes Memorial Gardens is to raise enough funds to place nearly 200 veterans’ wreaths on the headstones of many that are laid to rest there, to ensure that the individuals who served to protect the freedoms of our country never be forgotten and to bring the community together in patriotic commemoration.